MonashBI/arcana-legacy/README.rst

 for "repository-centric" analyses of study groups (e.g. NeuroImaging studies) built on Nipype_.

-Arcana interacts closely with a repository, storing intermediate outputs, along with the parameters used to derive them, for reuse by subsequent analyses.
-Repositories can either be XNAT repositories or (http://xnat.org) local directories organised by subject and visit, and a BIDS module (http://bids.neuroimaging.io/) is planned as future work.
+Arcana_ interacts closely with a repository, storing intermediate outputs, along with the parameters used to derive them, for reuse by subsequent analyses.
+Repositories can either be XNAT_ repositories or local directories organised by subject and visit, and a BIDS_ module is under development.

-Analysis workflows are constructed and executed using the Nipype package, and can either be run locally or submitted to HPC schedulers using Nipype’s execution plugins.
+Analysis workflows are constructed and executed using the Nipype_ package, and can either be run locally or submitted to HPC schedulers using Nipype_’s execution plugins.
 For a requested analysis output, Arcana determines the required processing steps by querying the repository to check for missing intermediate outputs before constructing the workflow graph.
-When running in an environment with `the modules package <http://modules.sourceforge.net>`_ installed, Arcana manages the loading and unloading of software modules per pipeline node.
+When running in an environment with `Environment Modules`_ installed,
+Arcana manages the loading and unloading of software modules per pipeline node.

 Design
 ------

-Arcana is designed with an object-oriented philosophy, with the acquired and derived data sets along with the analysis pipelines used to derive the derived data sets encapsulated within "Study" classes.
+Arcana_ is designed with an object-oriented philosophy, with the acquired and derived data sets along with the analysis pipelines used to derive the derived data sets encapsulated within "Study" classes.

-The Arcana package itself only provides the abstract *Study* and *MultiStudy* base classes, which are designed to be sub-classed to provide specialised classes representing the analysis that can be performed on specific types of data (e.g. FmriStudy, PetStudy).
+The Arcana_ package itself only provides the abstract *Study* and *MultiStudy* base classes, which are designed to be sub-classed to provide specialised classes representing the analysis that can be performed on specific types of data (e.g. FmriStudy, PetStudy).
 These specific classes